geo-mac/Rioxx-development/model/rioxx-data-description.md

 The above example resolves licensing contradictions and improves the declaration of relation type.

-## dc:identifier: a description level inconsistency to be resolved
+## dc:identifier: level inconsistency to be resolved

 The Rioxx release candidate 1 documents a change in the use of `dc:idenitifier`.
 As the Schema documentation notes: